raspberrypilearning/stamping-app/en/step_5.md

 ## Ingredients sprite or equivalent
-You've got the Graphical User Interface (GUI) designed.
-Now you need to make it interactive.
+You've got the Graphical User Interface (GUI) created, so the next step is to make it interactive.

-At this stage, you are going to get the interaction working before you develop the sprite's picture and/or pattern making costumes.
+Right now, you are going to get the interaction working, and later you'll develop the stamping sprite's picture and/or pattern making costumes.

 --- task ---